 CPANDA What is CPANDA?

 CPANDA, the Cultural Policy & the Arts National Data Archive, is the world's first interactive digital archive of policy-relevant data on the arts and cultural policy in the United States.
 It was founded in 2001.
 It is a collaborative effort of Princeton University's Firestone Library and the Princeton Center for Arts and Cultural Policy Studies.
 The Pew Charitable Trusts ( http://www.pewtrusts.org) underwrote the original development of the archive.
-The National Endowment for the Arts ( http://www.arts.gov) will be taking over the content sometime in 2014 and the data will be part of a new publicly accessible archive at ICPSR, the National Archive of Data on Arts and Culture (NADAC).
+The National Endowment for the Arts ( http://www.arts.gov) will be taking over the content.
+Data has begun to migrate in late 2014 and expected to completely migrate in early 2015.
+Check at ICPSR, the National Archive of Data on Arts and Culture (NADAC).
 The CPANDA site will remain active until then but as surveys become available datasets will either be removed or pointers will be made to the new site.
 Stay tuned for updates!